Robert Downey Jr.: Personal life

-Downey says he has been drug-free since July 2003 and credits his wife with helping him overcome his drug and alcohol habits, along with his family, therapy, meditation, twelve-step recovery programs, yoga, and the practice of Wing Chun kung fu.
-In December 2015, Downey was chosen as one of 91 people to be pardoned by the governor of California, Jerry Brown, for his prior drug offenses.
-The pardon does not erase Downey's criminal record, but it does allow him to serve on a jury.
-Reflecting on his sobriety during an appearance on The Oprah Winfrey Show, Downey said, "It's really not that difficult to overcome these seemingly ghastly problems.
-What's hard is to decide to do it."
+According to the actor, he has remained drug-free since July 2003 and credits Levin with helping him overcome his drug and alcohol habits, along with his family, therapy, meditation, twelve-step recovery programs, yoga, and the practice of Wing Chun kung fu.
+In December 2015, he was among 91 individuals pardoned by California governor Jerry Brown for prior drug offenses.
+(Note: The pardon did not erase his criminal record; it restored his eligibility for jury service.)
 In 2014, Downey described his religious beliefs as "Jewish Buddhist".
 Earlier in his life, he had also explored Christianity and the Hare Krishna movement.
 After initially adopting a vegan diet to address concerns about the climate crisis, Downey revealed in 2024 that he had transitioned to a pescetarian diet after experiencing low levels of vitamin B12, calcium, and iron.